 “I want to see someone stand on the surface of Mars and tell me what that sunset look like.

-It’s got to be the most amazing thing and I cannot wait until someone tells me that.”
+It’s got to be the most amazing thing.”
 Kobie Boykins

 Part of the National Geographic Live series presented by Arts Commons.